Amon Amarth discography: Thor Arise

 Thor Arise is a demo recorded in 1993.
-The album was never initially released due to its low production standards.
+It was never initially released due to its low production standards.
 The album features "Sabbath Bloody Sabbath", a cover of the Black Sabbath song.
 The song "Thor Arise" was re-recorded as a bonus track on the digipak version of The Avenger.
 "Risen from the Sea" was re-recorded on The Crusher.
-The entire album was re-released with the "Viking Edition" of Versus the World.
+The entire demo was re-released with the "Viking Edition" of Versus the World.